Skip to content

 Status

-It will show you details information on instances of HelloDATA, how is the situation for the Portal, is the monitoring running, etc.
+It will show you detailed information on instances of HelloDATA, how is the situation for the Portal, is the monitoring running, etc.

 Data Domains

 In Monitoring your data domains you see each system and the link to the native application.
-You can easily and quickly observer permission, roles and users by different subsystems (1).
+You can easily and quickly observe permissions, roles and users by different subsystems (1).
 Click the one you want, and you can choose different levels (2) for each, and see its permissions (3).

 By clicking on the blue underlined DBT Docs, you will be navigated to the native dbt docs.
-Same is true if you click on a Airflow or Superset instance.
+Same is true if you click on an Airflow or Superset instance.

 DevTools